 The British Association for Counselling and Psychotherapy (BACP) states that supervision ‘is provided to ensure standards, enhance quality, advance learning, stimulate creativity, and support the sustainability and resilience of the work being undertaken’.
 (BACP 2016b)”

 I have worked in a therapeutic setting for over 15 years.
 I started my therapeutic career in bereavement, supporting those bereaved by murder and suicide.
 For over five years, I have worked in the community helping people recover from poor mental health.
 I have my own private practice in Milton Keynes, am BACP registered and receive my own regular supervision.
-You can find out more about me here.
+(You can find out more about me and my career here).